ACC - GameColony.com

 During the first six month, the Statistician will evaluate the points earned by players and compare with prior years to determine if the ACC members are earning points at approximately the same rate.

-You must reach at least the third round to earn IRPs in a single elimination tournament.
+You must reach at least the third round to earn IRPs in a single elimination tournament (For eCribbage, it depends on the amount of players in a lounge.
+See notes below.
 The number of points you receive depends on the round in which you were eliminated, as shown below:

 Note that IRPs increase every round by a progressive factor of three.
 If you win the tournament, you are awarded points as though you had been eliminated in an additional (imaginary) round.
 Byes do not affect the calculation of IRPs.

 IRPs accumulate both annually and over the lifetime of the player.
 Annual points are tabulated on the basis of a season commencing each year on August 1 and extending through July 31 of the following year.
 They are reset to 0 at the start of each season.
 Lifetime points carry over from season to season, and are never reset.
 There is no limit on the number of IRPs you may earn, and you do not lose accumulated IRPs if you become inactive or voluntarily leave the ACC.

 To provide a level basis for annual competition IRPs are only awarded for the first 150 tournaments effective 08/01/2013.
 Previously the limit was 125 tournaments - effective during (08/01/2008-07/13/2013) and prior to that the limit was 100 tournaments during (2004-07/31/2008).
 Once you reach your annual tournament limit you will earn no more IRPs that season but are welcome to continue playing if you wish.

 Due to the number tournaments now being held, we are exploring the idea of increasing the limit yet again next season.